Humbas/Moviep3/README.md

-# Moviep3
+# Project-part3
-Masterschool movie project p2
+Part 3 of Masterschool project